Empress Schuck: Early life

-Schuck was born on 19 February 1993 in Quezon City to a Filipino-German events singer Hans Schuck and a Filipino mother.
+Schuck was born on February 19, 1993, in Quezon City to a Filipino-German events singer Hans Schuck and a Filipino mother.

 She is the 4th child among six siblings.
-She has three brothers; Hans Erard, Prince Justin, Vhonrich and King Matthew and a sister actress Princess Schuck.
+She has three brothers; Hans Erard, Prince Justen and King Matthew and a sister actress Princess Schuck.

 Career

-Schuck started in Vaseline shampoo commercial as a model when she was 7 years old in 1999.
+Schuck started in Vaseline shampoo commercial as a model when she was 6 years old in 1999.

-In 2000 Schuck was discovered by ABS-CBN when she was 8 years old.
+In 2000, Schuck was discovered by ABS-CBN when she was 7 years old.
 At 11 years old, Schuck appeared in Bida Si Mister, Bida Si Misis.
 Schuck's first movie was 9 Mornings, when she was 9 years old.

 In 2003 she won the Most Popular Child Actress in the 2003 Guillermo Mendoza Memorial Scholarship Foundation.

 Schuck was seen on GMA Network when she played the role of Young Cassopeia in Etheria.
 She also appeared in Super Inggo as Ava Avaniko.
 Schuck was known as Hillary in Star Magic Presents: Abt Ur Luv and Star Magic Presents: Abt Ur Luv, Ur Lyf 2.

 She appeared on Your Song Presents: Underage where she played the role of Cecilia.

-On 9 February 2015, Schuck appeared in the drama series Kailan Ba Tama ang Mali?.
+On February 9, 2015, Schuck appeared in the drama series Kailan Ba Tama ang Mali?.

 As of 2017, she is already a freelancer actress but more usually appears in GMA Network.

 In 2018 she portrayed a young version of Lilet in My Special Tatay.

 Personal life

-Schuck has a daughter Athalia with her husband, Vino Guingona, grandson of former Philippine Vice President Teofisto Guingona Jr. and nephew of former senator Teofisto Guingona III.
-On 6 March 2021, the couple tied their knot at the Hillcreek Gardens in Tagaytay, Cavite.
+On March 6, 2021, Schuck married Vino Guingona, grandson of former Philippine Vice President Teofisto Guingona Jr., at the Hillcreek Gardens in Tagaytay, Cavite.
+They have one daughter, Athalia.